Download the guidelines as a PDF

 - maintenance of high standards of accountability.

-The Codes of Conduct for the Victorian Public and any other directions issuing from the Victorian Public Sector or agency management should be consulted in respect to these matters.
+The Codes of Conduct for the Victorian Public Sector and any other directions issuing from the Victorian Public Sector Commission or agency management should be consulted in respect to these matters.
 Breaches of ethical standards can lead to disciplinary action or dismissal.

 Agencies must ensure that sponsorship arrangements do not include, or allow, the provision of private benefits, either to the parties to the arrangements or to third parties, except as permitted by the Code of Conduct or other Victorian Public Sector Commission directions.